 For forms, our representatives will reach out to you to set up your appointment.

 After scheduling your appointment, we’ll send a highly trained Energy Management Consultant to inspect your home.

 In-home visit with an Energy Management Consultant (EMC)

-- After choosing a heating solution, our EMC will book an installation appointment that works with your schedule.
+After choosing a heating solution, our EMC will book a furnace installation appointment that works with your schedule.

-- Just like a car, regular maintenance is essential to help increase the lifespan of your furnace and reduce your monthly energy bills.
-An Enercare Heating Maintenance Plan helps keep your furnace in peak operating shape for years to come.
+Just like a car, regular maintenance is essential to help increase the lifespan of your furnace and reduce your monthly energy bills.
+An Enercare Furnace Maintenance Plan helps keep your furnace in peak operating shape for years to come.

 Heating and Cooling Buyer's Guide